joe-dorward/samples/0000_General/mesopotamia_v1.02.md

   7500_4([from ~ 7,500 BCE])
   CATALHOYUK_4[Çatalhöyük]
-  CATALHOYUK_NOTE_4[#151; the earliest known town-like human settlement, where hundreds of people lived in a cluster of mudbrick houses.]
+  CATALHOYUK_NOTE_4[#151; the earliest known town-like human settlement, where hundreds of people lived in a cluster of mudbrick houses. #151; the earliest known town-like human settlement, where hundreds of people ...]
   %% ========== ========== ========== ========== ==========
   class CATALHOYUK_1, Note;
   class CATALHOYUK_NOTE_1 Summary_1